 Through our team approach, our specialists provide personalized treatment for scoliosis, using nonsurgical options when possible.
 Our advanced treatments for children, adolescents and adults include different types of back braces and scoliosis surgery.

-Aurora Health Care’s comprehensive back and spine programs make it easier for you to get back to the activities that matter most to you.
+Our comprehensive spine treatments make it easier for you to get back to the activities that matter most to you.
 People choose us because we offer:

 Learn more about the Aurora difference in orthopedics.